aniket-analytics/aniket-analytics/README.md

 I'm a Computer Science graduate passionate about turning data into actionable insights!
 Currently building my expertise in **data analytics, BI tools, and digital analytics** through hands-on projects and certifications.

-Recently, I earned the **Google Analytics 4 (GA4) Certification**, strengthening my ability to track, analyze, and optimize digital performance alongside traditional BI tools like **Power BI and Excel**.
+Recently, I earned the **Google Analytics 4 (GA4) Certification** and the **Hotjar Foundation Level 1 Certification**, strengthening my ability to track, analyze, and optimize digital performance alongside traditional BI tools like **Power BI and Excel**.

 - 🎓 **Education**: Bachelor of Science in Computer Science (2022-2025)
 - 💼 **Experience**: Data Analytics Virtual Intern at Trainity